 Notice the result of Abraham’s obedience:

-“And in thy seed shall all the nations of the earth be blessed.”
+“In your seed all the nations of the earth shall be blessed.”
 All the nations of the earth will be blessed.
 This was not said of Lot.

 It is one matter to be saved, as was Lot.
 It is another matter to be called as a member of the royal priesthood, of the Body of Christ, of the temple of God that will serve to release the world from the bondage of corruption (John 17:21-23, Romans 8:21).

 The term church does not imply that those who are part of the Church are saved and the remainder of mankind is lost.
 Rather, the term church means “called-out” from the world in order to be a king and priest of God.

 God’s kings and priests are more than just saved from wrath.
 They are the rulers, the judges, the priests, the teachers of the nations of saved peoples of the earth.
 They are the deliverers of mankind, the servants of God and rulers of the works of His hands throughout the ages to come.